 7. Notice the Front Desk Experience

 When you arrive for your first visit, the first 90 seconds tell you a lot.
 Are you greeted with a smile?
 Is the lobby clean?
 Is the intake card simple?
+The first ten minutes of any new spa — lobby cleanliness, front-desk friendliness, pricing transparency, the calm way the therapist introduces themselves — set the tone before the session even begins.

 8. Check the Therapist Match